Bhattacharya-Lab/PolyFold/README.md

 entirely with human intuition in mind.

 ## Dataset
-PolyFold's source code includes with it a set of 15 curated Residue-Residue files for small protein targets.
-Each entry in the table below contains a GIF visualization of the interaction map for one of these proteins as it is optimized as well as the protein's name and residue count.
-Each GIF also links to the raw text Residue-Residue files for download.
+PolyFold's source code includes with it a set of 20 curated Residue-Residue files for various sized protein targets.
+Each entry in the table below contains a GIF visualization of the interaction map for one of these proteins as it is optimized.
+Each GIF has a label below it with the protein's name and the number of residues in that protein in parenthesis.
+All GIFs also link to the raw text Residue-Residue file for download for their respective protein.

 <a href="Dataset/1a3aA.rr"><img src="Assets/1a3aA.gif" height="150"/></a> | <a href="Dataset/1aapA.rr"><img src="Assets/1aapA.gif" height="150"/></a> | <a href="Dataset/1atzA.rr"><img src="Assets/1atzA.gif" height="150"/></a> | <a href="Dataset/1brfA.rr"><img src="Assets/1brfA.gif" height="150"/></a> | <a href="Dataset/1c9oA.rr"><img src="Assets/1c9oA.gif" height="150"/></a>